pnsaeta/p064/docs/LA-NumericalLinearAlgebra.md

 ## Eigenvalues and Eigenvectors

-You can get both the eigenvalues and the corresponding normalized eigenvectors by calling `np.linalg.eig(m)`
+You can get both the eigenvalues and the corresponding normalized eigenvectors by calling `np.linalg.eig(m)`.

 ~~~~ python
 evals, evecs = np.linalg.eig(m)